Dailoski/docker-training/04-multistage-dockerfile/README.md

 docker stop {{CONTAINER_ID}}
 ```

+Optional:

+- Create image without multi-stage build and compare the size of the images.
+- Run the container and check what files exist in the container.
+Does the source code exist in the resulting?

 ## Summary

 In this exercise, you learned how to create a multi-stage Dockerfile for the Todos.Api project.
 The multi-stage Dockerfile helps to reduce the size of the final Docker image by using separate build and runtime stages.
 Multi-stage files also simplify the build process as we don't need to install build tools on the host machine in order to build the project.